silverweed/pokepon/README.md

 Launching the game
 -----------------------------------------------------
-Being written in Java, Poképon is compatible with any OS supporting a JVM, like Linux, BSD, Windows and MacOS.
+Poképon is compatible with any OS supporting a JVM, like Linux, BSD, Windows and MacOS.
 The simplest way to launch the game is to double-click pokepon.jar, or to type in some terminal `java -jar /path/to/pokepon.jar`.